Miles and Beryl Smeeton: Accomplishments, awards and honours

 Miles Smeeton authored ten books and Beryl two.
 For their lifetime sailing achievements, the Smeetons were awarded the Blue Water Medal for 1973 by the Cruising Club of America, and other awards from the Liga Maritima del Chile, and the Royal Cruising Club's Medal for Seamanship.

 Tzu Hang

-In 1969 the Smeetons sold Tzu Hang to a friend, Bob Nance, and they moved to Alberta, Canada.
-In 1982 Nance sold her and later she is reported to have been bought by a drug dealer who used her for smuggling marijuana from Colombia to the USA.
-It is also reported that in 1988 she was seized by US federal agents in the Virgin Islands and in 1989 she sank at her moorings during hurricane Hugo.
-In 1990 in San Juan, Puerto Rico she was destroyed by a bulldozer on a landfill, allegedly the day before a man arrived who had raised funds to rescue her.
+In 1969, the Smeetons sold Tzu Hang to a friend, Bob Nance, and they moved to Alberta, Canada.
+In 1982, Nance sold the ship, and she is reported to have been bought later by a drug dealer, who used her for smuggling marijuana from Colombia to the United States.
+It is also reported that, in 1988, she was seized by U.S. federal agents in the Virgin Islands and that, in 1989, she sank at her moorings during hurricane Hugo.
+In 1990, she was destroyed by a bulldozer on a landfill in San Juan, Puerto Rico, allegedly the day before a man arrived who had raised funds to rescue her.